thingsboard/thingsboard.github.io/_includes/docs/user-guide/widgets.md

 Configure the preferred axis parameters.

-Specify the titles of the vertical and horizontal axis, and set the minimum and maximum scale values.
+Specify the titles of the vertical and horizontal axes, and set the minimum and maximum scale values.

 You can also set the ticks color, the number of decimal places, and step size between ticks.